mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/RB129 SPOT Collection.md

 sara = Person.new("Sara")
 fluffy = Cat.new("Fluffy", sara)
 ```

+In this problem, the `Person` object referenced by `sara` is acting as a collaborator object for the `Cat` object referenced by `fluffy` because it is assigned to the instance variable `@owner`.
+So `Person` objects are collaborators for `Cat` objects.

 __Q: We raise an error in the code above.
 Why?
 What do `kitty` and `bud` represent in relation to our `Person` object?__